IGITUGraz/dendritic_rewiring/README.md

 # Dendritic rewiring
-This is the code used in the paper "[Emergence of Stable Synaptic Clusters on Dendrites Through Synaptic Rewiring ](https://www.frontiersin.org/articles/10.3389/fncom.2020.00057)".
+This is the simulation code used in the paper "[Emergence of Stable Synaptic Clusters on Dendrites Through Synaptic Rewiring ](https://www.frontiersin.org/articles/10.3389/fncom.2020.00057)".

 ## Setup